 Born and raised in the Mon Valley, Summer Lee is a dedicated organizer, attorney, and progressive state legislator.
 A proud alum of Woodland Hills public schools, Summer grew up in North Braddock and Swissvale before graduating from Penn State and Howard University School of Law, where she focused on civil rights and social justice advocacy.
 She worked as labor organizer, joining the Fight for $15 to increase the minimum wage, and lead voter mobilization efforts for the Pennsylvania Democratic Party.
 In 2017, after repeated incidents of violence from police and school administrators against local students, Summer spearheaded a successful write-in initiative that transformed the local school board.

 In 2018, at the urging of her neighbors, Summer threw her hat in the ring for State House – taking on a 20-year incumbent, doubling voter turnout, and winning with over 67%of the vote.
 She also made history, becoming the first Black woman from Western Pennsylvania ever elected to the legislature.

-Since taking office, Summer has been a voice for people across the district – championing initiatives that support sustainable jobs, environmental responsibility, police accountability, and gender and racial equity.
-She is a tireless advocate for workers’ rights, union protections, and the fight for a liveable wage.
-Summer also brought millions back to her community for infrastructure upgrades and community revitalization.
+Throughout her time in office, Summer has been a voice for working families, and a champion for sustainable jobs, environmental justice, police accountability, reproductive rights, immigration rights, and gender and racial equity.
+She is a tireless advocate for workers’ rights, unions, the right to organize, and the fight for a liveable wage.
+Summer has also brought millions back to her community for infrastructure upgrades and community revitalization.